vfmd/vfmd-spec/specification.md

                 pattern], and the [input line sequence] is a [list-item-processed line sequence]

-         2. The HTML parser, after having consumed all filtered lines till (and inclusive of) this line, has not encountered any HTML tag with tag name as either a [verbatim-html-starter-tag-name] or a [verbatim-html-container-tag-name]
+         2. The HTML parser, after having consumed all lines till (and inclusive of) this line, has not encountered any HTML tag with tag name as either a [verbatim-html-starter-tag-name] or a [verbatim-html-container-tag-name]

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].